vkraucunas/galvanizeWork/README.md

 1.24

 Completed filter exercise, did enough of reduce to get the general gist.
 Last two were more difficult than I felt was necessary to dedicate time to.
 Sat through a "review" session, left discouraged.

+1.25-1.28

+During this time I worked with a collection of rad people (Kevin Njeru, Mike DiGuiseppi, Andy Gross) to create an ecommerce site, selling tshirts and with much interactivity.